martinwechselberger/martinwechselberger.github.io/_pages/research.md

 ---

 ## International Collaboration
-I have been a key collaborator on **four Marsden Grants** (New Zealand), facilitating international excellence in the dynamical systems community and securing approximately NZ$2.1M in collaborative funding.
+I have been a key collaborator on **four Marsden Grants** (New Zealand), facilitating international excellence in the dynamical systems community.